rob-zimmerman/rob-zimmerman.github.io/_posts/2026-01-17-find-the-fox.md

 $$p_\text{acc} \leq \left(1 - \frac{2}{127}\right)^{192} \approx 3.83 \times 10^{-7}.\notag$$

-So the acceptance rate is at most about one in 2.6 million, which doesn't seem horrible if we're willing to wait for a few days.
-In fact, this bound is misleadingly optimistic!
+So the acceptance rate is at most about one in 2.6 million, which doesn't seem horrible if we're running our code on a peppy, multithreaded processor and we're willing to wait for a few days.
+In fact, this bound is misleadingly optimistic --- in fact, it overstates the probability by a factor of over <i>300 octillion</i>.

 To do better, we can invoke <i>Janson's inequality</i>,[^2] which provides exponential upper bounds on the probability that none of a large collection of weakly dependent “bad” events occur, in terms of their expected count and the sum of their pairwise dependencies.
 Let $A_i$ be the event that segment $i$ is $FOX$ or $XOF$.
 Then the events $A_i$ and $A_j$ are independent unless the segements $i$ and $j$ share at least one cell.
 Define